hhyyrylainen/GodotPckTool/README.md

 Building
 --------

 These are instructions for building this on Fedora, including cross compiling to Windows.

+Note that native Linux build uses the glibc of the currently installed system, which may be too new for older distros.
+For a build that supports those, see the section about podman builds.

 ### Required libraries